mickster77/electric-propulsion-training/index.md

 **Objectives:** Structural Dynamics/Modal Analysis, Rotor-dynamics

-## Recommended Informal Course Work

 ### [Fundamentals of Project Planning and Management](https://www.coursera.org/learn/uva-darden-project-management)
 >This is an introductory course on the key concepts of planning and executing projects.
 We will identify factors that lead to project success, and learn how to plan, analyze, and manage projects.
 Learners will be exposed to state-of-the-art methodologies and to considering the challenges of various types of projects.
 <cite>-Coursera</cite>

-This course probably won't teach much to a five-year NAVSEA engineer that they won't have already learned the hard way.
+This course probably won't teach much to a five-year engineer that they won't have already learned the hard way.
 In other words, it's an incredibly valuable course to a first or second year engineer.
 Covers all the basics: earned value, CPI, SPI, and the triangle of doom.

  **Objectives:**
 Project Management

 ## Learning Objectives

-These resources were selected to build specific set of knowledge and skills frequently come up when dealing with electric propulsion components and systems.
+The resources listed above were selected to build specific set of knowledge and skills frequently come up when dealing with electric propulsion components and systems.

 **Electrical (Theory):**
 * Maxwell's Equations